kieranpotts/garden/src/business/organization/README.md

-# Leadership and ways of working
+# Organization

+This section covers leadership, ways of working, and other topics concerned with how companies are organized.